Learn how to make pesto sauce without pinenuts and basil- a pesto pasta sauce recipe with cashews and mint with a nut-free option.

 If you like your pesto a little chunky, process all ingredients together except olive oil until you get the desired consistency.
 Then add olive oil as above.

-Though any kind of pasta can be used in the recipe for pasta with pesto, spaghetti and angel hair pasta are my favorites since they require lesser pesto sauce that clings to the strands uniformly.
-I love angel hair pasta especially since it cooks very fast, as we saw in the recipe for angel hair pasta with shrimps and red sauce.
+Though any kind of pasta can be used in the pesto pasta recipe, spaghetti and angel hair pasta are my favorites since they require less pesto sauce that clings to the strands uniformly.
+I love angel hair pasta especially since it cooks very fast, as we saw in the recipe for pasta with shrimps and red sauce.

-Tips to make the best pasta with pesto sauce recipe
+Tips to make the best Angel hair with pesto

 - Reserve a cup of pasta water before draining.
 This helps in 2 ways: